mga-odoo/odoobooks/docs/accounting/invoice/create-first-customer-invoice-and-register-payment.rst

 ==================================================
 Create first customer invoice and register payment
 ==================================================
+Let's create the first customer invoice, and register the payment on the customer invoice.

 Business case
 -------------
 The company just started the operation and wanted to generate some customer invoices, here is a perfect example of the same.

 Video
 -----